ffund/intro-ml-tss21/syllabus/schedule-online.md

 ### Course assistants

-Utkarsh Jain, Shaktidar Kanamarla, Moin Khan, Rameen Mahmood, Angelo Wu.
+Anup Raj Niroula, Tse Heng Hsueh.
 The course assistants are available to answer questions in their respective office hours (see Brightspace calendar for dates and Zoom links).
 They aren't available by email; for written communication with course staff, please use Ed.

 ### Instruction mode